 Each withdrawal can affect a student's financial aid status.
 If a student fails to officially withdraw from a course and simply stops attending, the student will receive a "WU" grade.
-It will be calculated into the grade point average as a failing grade.
-Further information on grades and financial aid eligibility can be obtained from the financial aid office.
+If the student never attended the course, the student will receive a grade of "WN".
+Both of these grades are calculated into the grade point average as failing grades.
+Further information on grades and financial aid eligibility can be obtained from the Financial Aid Office.

 Students who officially withdraw during the CUNY refund period will have no grade recorded.
 Students who officially withdraw after the CUNY refund period but prior to the end of the designated withdrawal period (see academic calendar for specific dates) will have a grade of "W" (withdrew) recorded.
-After that period, however, a grade of "WF" (withdrew-failing) will be recorded.
+After that period and continuing until the beginning of the last week of classes, a grade of "WF" (withdrew-failing) will be recorded.

 Students who officially withdraw before the first day of the semester (or session for summer) will have 100% of their tuition refunded.
-Students who withdraw after that period will receive only a portion or no refund of their tuition (See section on tuition/fees and academic calendar for details).
+Students who withdraw after that period will receive only a portion or no refund of their tuition (see section on tuition/fees and academic calendar for details).